LDAP

 nv set system aaa ldap timeout-search

 Configures the number of seconds before the search times out.
+You can specify a value between 1 and 60.
 The default setting is 5 seconds.

 Version History